How to make leaf mould: top tips for turning autumn leaves into a garden asset

 - Remember, you won't be feeding plants by adding leaf mould to the soil.
 Leaf mould is an improver of soil structure, so plants will still need some kind of fertilizer to boost growth.
 Our guide on fertilizing plants is full of useful advice.

 - Leave some drifts and piles of leaves beneath hedges and trees, as garden expert Monty Don does.
-This will provide valuable cover for frogs, hedgehogs, other small mammals and insects over winter.
+This will provide valuable cover for hedgehogs, frogs, small mammals and insects over winter.

 - Collecting fallen leaves is a project rather than a one-off task, so remember to keep at it throughout fall.